Psychology:Interpretive and Speculative Art Posing as Exact Science

 "Prevention Is Better than Cure"

-I would like to emphasize how this article was not intended to turn anybody away from their mental health caretakers.
+I would like to emphasize how this article was not intended to turn anybody away from their mental health caregivers.
 Despite some rather harsh criticism, I can't be totally unfair to their honest trying to help their patients by any means available to their science.

 It is not the practitioners to be blamed for those numerous failures but rather the level of development in science.
 Likewise, medicine as a science is still searching for answers to many tantalizing questions, but that doesn't mean that we should stop seeing our doctors.